Twenty-Five Years of the Intelligent Driver Model: Foundations, Extensions, Applications, and Future Directions: Introduction

 Among these, the Intelligent Driver Model (IDM), introduced by \cite{treiberCongestedTrafficStatesEmpirical2000}, has emerged as one of the most widely adopted CF models in traffic flow research and applications (see Fig. \ref{fig:NumPaper}).
 IDM is recognized for its simplicity, computational efficiency, and strong physical interpretability.
 Unlike earlier models, IDM conceptualizes vehicles as intelligent agents, dynamically adjusting their acceleration based on nonlinear interactions with the leading vehicle, while incorporating factors such as desired speed, safe distance, and relative velocity.
 This design allows IDM to capture a wide range of traffic states, including free flow, congestion, and stop-and-go oscillations, and to model complex phenomena like phase transitions, hysteresis, and multi-stability.
 Its versatility has made IDM a benchmark in both theoretical traffic flow studies and practical ITS applications.

-Since its introduction in 2000, IDM has been extensively utilized in academic research and real-world applications.
+Since its introduction in 2000, IDM has been extensively utilized in academic research and real-world applications, see Fig. \ref{fig:NumPaper}.
 Table \ref{tab:CFModel} indicates that the IDM has garnered 3458 citations, averaging 138.32 citations per year (CPY).
-It ranks first in both total citations and CPY among classic CF models.
-Moreover, compared to more general models of traffic flow, although IDM has not acquired the highest citations, its CPY always ranks first.
+It ranks first in both total citations and CPY among not only classic CF models but also more general models of transportation science.
 It has facilitated advancements in understanding CF behavior, deriving fundamental diagrams, and analyzing traffic flow stability.
 Moreover, IDM has been integrated into widely used platforms such as SUMO, enabling its application in evaluating vehicle-to-vehicle (V2V) and vehicle-to-infrastructure (V2I) communication technologies, as well as in testing advanced driver-assistance systems and autonomous vehicle control algorithms.
 However, despite its widespread adoption, IDM’s deterministic framework and simplified assumptions face challenges in capturing real-world traffic complexities, such as stochastic variability, driver heterogeneity, and the interactions between human-driven vehicles (HVs) and connected and autonomous vehicles (CAVs).

 Given IDM’s foundational role in traffic flow modeling and the growing demands of modern transportation systems, this paper aims to systematically evaluate the model’s development, impact, and future potential over the past 25 years.
 Specifically, this study focuses on: